djhmateer/djhmateer.github.io/_posts/2019-03-12-Functional Programming in C Sharp - Expressions Options Either.markdown

 ---
 layout: post
 title: Functional Programming in C# - Expressions, Option, Either
-menu: review
+#menu: review
 categories: Functional C#
 published: true
-comments: false
+comments: true
-sitemap: false
+sitemap: true
 ---

 [Part 1](/2019/01/11/Learning-Functional-Programming-in-C-Sharp) summarised how I started in FP in C# by learning LINQ and trying Project Euler puzzles.
-[Part 2](/2018/09/20/Improve-Programming-using-Project-Euler) is a detailed look at the first Euler puzzle with [source for the first puzzle](https://github.com/djhmateer/FPInCSharpDemos) annd [source code for the next 17 puzzles using Imperative and LINQ](https://davemateer.visualstudio.com/_git/Euler1)
+[Part 2](/2018/09/20/Improve-Programming-using-Project-Euler) is a detailed look at the first Euler puzzle with [source for the first puzzle](https://github.com/djhmateer/FPInCSharpDemos) and [source code for the next 17 puzzles using Imperative and LINQ](https://davemateer.visualstudio.com/_git/Euler1)
-[Part 3](/2019/03/12/Functional-Programming-in-C-Sharp-Expressions-Options-Either) is this article on making C# code more functional by using abstractions from the [excellent functional c# library](https://github.com/louthy/language-ext):
+Part 3 is this article on making C# code more functional by using abstractions from the [excellent functional c# library](https://github.com/louthy/language-ext):

 - Expressions / ternary operator
 - Pure functions